 Joining the party is easy.
 On this web page you can click on the "Get Involved"

 and then click on the Join button.
-This will take you to the Membership Page on the Conservative Party of Canada website.
-When you join the National Party, you automatically become a member of the EDA for your Riding, with all of the benfits that entails.
+This will take you to the Membership Page where you can download an application or join online.
+When you join the National Party, you automatically become a member of the EDA for your Riding, with all of the benefits that entails.

 We often need volunteers for a variety of activities including support at our booth, event support, telephone calling (which can be done from home), mail-outs, campaign outreach etc. Even if you can spare a couple of hours volunteer support is critical and most helpful.
 You can volunteer by clicking on the "Get Involved" tab above, then click on the "Volunteer" button.